 - Review and practice Walk Away Power and Getting Help.
 If a person, place, or situation makes them feel uncomfortable, it’s safer to stop playing and think about what’s going on.
 Don’t ignore the feelings.
 Make the safest choice, even if it means missing opportunities in the game.

-- Review and practice age-appropriate skills for Telling Trusted Adults about problems as quickly as possible.
+- Review and practice age-appropriate skills for Telling Adults They Trust about problems as quickly as possible.
 The teens whose car was fired upon were not physically hurt, but they didn’t tell their adults – they simply thought someone was trying to scare them away.
 We are confident their adults would have preferred hearing about the problem before finding bullet holes in side of the car!

 Follow Your Pokémon GO Safety Plans